Why Thinking Your Way Out of Anxiety Doesn't Always Work - And What to Do Instead

 Internal Family Systems therapy offers a reframe that many people find immediately useful: the anxious part of you isn't all of you, and it isn't the enemy.

-In IFS, anxiety is understood as a protective part doing its best to keep you safe — often working from old information, old threats, old rules about what the world is like.
-When you fight anxiety, you're fighting a part of yourself that thinks it's helping.
-When you get curious about it instead — what is this part afraid of, what does it need, when did it learn this — the relationship with it changes.
+In IFS, anxiety is understood as a protective part doing its best to keep you safe - often working from old information, old threats, old rules about what the world is like.
+When you fight anxiety, you're fighting a part of yourself that is trying to help.
+When you get curious about it instead, what is this part afraid of, what does it need, when did it learn this, the relationship with it changes.

 A starting point: next time anxiety shows up, try asking it a question rather than arguing with it.
 "What are you trying to protect me from?"
+Notice the part of you that is communicating, even if just the knot in your belly.
 You don't have to like the answer.
 You just have to be willing to hear it.

-This is work that goes much deeper in therapy, but even the orientation shift — from fighting anxiety to getting curious about it — is something you can begin on your own.
+This is work that goes much deeper in therapy, but even the orientation shift, from fighting anxiety to getting curious about it, is something you can begin on your own.
+No Bad Parts is a useful book by the founder of IFS Dr Dick Schwartz, and if you get the audio book he guides you through meeting your parts and working with them.

 Top-down and bottom-up tools aren't competing approaches.
-They work together, and the sequence matters.
+They work best together, and the sequence matters.

 Regulate first, then reflect.
 Body, then mind.
 When the nervous system is activated, start with breathwork, movement, or bilateral tapping to bring yourself back inside your window of tolerance.
 Once you're there, the cognitive tools become available again - reframing, journalling, defusion.